motform/colemak-se/README.md

 In the [extras](./extras/reference-sheet-A4_colemak-se.pdf) folder, you can find print out pdf:s for easy reference.

 # Issues
-* The MacOS implementation sometimes has strange behaviour when using ctrl-modifier.
+* The macOS implementation sometimes has strange behaviour when using ctrl-modifier.
-* The MacOS implementation only has .incs for 'dark mode'.
+* The macOS implementation only has .incs for 'dark mode'.

 # Attributions
-* MacOS keyboard layout created using [Ukelele.](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=Ukelele)
+* macOS keyboard layout created using [Ukelele.](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=Ukelele)
 * Original Colemak-SE developed in collaboration with [Jakobaa](https://github.com/jakobaa).
 * All illustrations are set in [Input](http://input.fontbureau.com) by [DJR](https://djr.com).
 Free for private use and amazing for code!